Twelve wish kids from 10 states will travel to Phoenix

 # # #

-Make-A-Wish grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
+Together, we create life-changing wishes for children with critical illnesses.
 According to a 2011 U.S. study of wish impact, most health professionals surveyed believe a wish-come-true has positive impacts on the health of children.
 Kids say wishes give them renewed strength to fight their illness, and their parents say these experiences help strengthen the entire family.
 Headquartered in Phoenix, Make-A-Wish is one of the world's leading children's charities, serving children in every community in the United States and its territories.
 With the help of generous donors and more than 27,000 volunteers, Make-A-Wish grants a wish somewhere in the country every 37 minutes.
 It has granted more than 254,000 wishes since its inception in 1980; more than 14,200 in 2014 alone.
 Visit Make-A-Wish at www.wish.org to learn more.